daniestevez/gr-satellites/docs/source/installation.rst

 Building and installing
 ^^^^^^^^^^^^^^^^^^^^^^^

-gr-satellites can be built and installed using cmake:
+gr-satellites can be built and installed using cmake.
+The following can be run inside the directory containing the gr-satellites sources:

 .. code-block:: console